The British Superbike Championship Statistics and Race Records 1996 – Present

 His total currently puts him 29 wins clear of Josh Brookes with fourteen years of his career having now been spent in the BSB series.
 His first win came in 2009 and the Australian has been victorious on Honda, Suzuki, Yamaha, BMW and Ducati machinery with 15 of his career wins coming on the latter across 2019 and 2020, finishing second overall in the former for the fourth time before finally taking title number two in the latter.

 Lacklustre seasons followed in 2021 and 2022, the latter seeing him fail to stand on the podium all season let alone win but a move to BMW saw him get back to winning ways.
-Two wins saw him move on to 56 wins and become the only rider to win BSB races for five different manufacturers.
+Two wins in 2023 saw him move on to 56 wins and become the only rider to win BSB races for five different manufacturers (Honda, Suzuki, Yamaha, Ducati and BMW).

 His 2020 wins saw him overhaul Ryuichi Kiyonari with the majority of the Japanese rider’s victories coming on Hondas, specifically the HM Plant Honda’s.
 He did, of course, have an excellent season riding the Buildbase BMW in 2014 when he finished second overall but failed to get close to that kind of form in the following years, eventually leaving the series at the end of 2016.

-Triple champion Mackenzie took 24 wins in those three winning seasons and still sits in joint eighth overall, a position he shares with fellow Scot Steve Hislop, the majority of his victories coming in 2001 and his championship-winning season of 2002.
+Triple champion Mackenzie took 24 wins in those three winning seasons and still sits in joint ninth overall, a position he shares with fellow Scot Steve Hislop, most of his victories coming in 2001 and his championship-winning season of 2002.

 They’re one place ahead of Gregorio Lavilla, whose 22 wins were all taken on the Ducati 999, and Leon Camier who still has the record number of wins in a single season at 19.
 This came in 2009 when he dominated the championship on the Yamaha R1.